José Théodore: Personal life

-Théodore has one child, Romy (born March 22, 2006), with his wife Stéphanie Cloutier.
+Théodore has one child, Romi (born March 22, 2006), with his wife Stéphanie Cloutier.
 Cloutier gave birth to their second child, Chace (born prematurely) in the summer of 2009.
 On August 20, 2009, the Washington Capitals and Théodore's sister-in-law reported his two-month-old son, Chace, had died.

 Théodore founded Saves for Kids, a charity to benefit the NICU at Children's National Medical Center in Washington, D.C.

 In December 2013, TVA Sports announced Théodore would join the network as an analyst for its NHL coverage beginning in the 2014–15 season.
 In 2014, he joined the staff of the Journal de Montréal as a hockey columnist.

-In 2006, Théodore briefly dated TV star Paris Hilton.